 Enrolling a device with Android Enterprise allows you to encrypt the device drive, manage settings and apps on the device, and enforce various levels of security.
 You can also sync, wipe, or lock the device from the console without an agent on the device.
 Android Enterprise can operate in work profile mode, fully managed mode, or kiosk mode.

 NOTE: If you are looking for information about legacy Android for Work features, see Using Android for Work.

 Work profile mode

 Work profile mode is typically used for employee-owned devices (BYOD), since it creates a work profile that is distinct from the rest of the device.
-Work profiles keep the user's work related accounts, apps, and data separate from their personal data.
+Work profiles protect employee privacy by only allowing the enterprise to access data within the work profile, keeping the device user's personal data separate and secure.
+At the same time, work profiles protect corporate resources by making corporate accounts and data only accessible through the work profile.
+To remove access to those resources, simply unenroll the device.
 (Requires Android 5.1+.)